crawl/crawl/crawl-ref/docs/crawl_manual.rst

 A shield normally increases neither your AC nor your evasion, but it lets you attempt to block melee attacks and some ranged attacks aimed at you.
-Wearing a shield (especially larger shields) with insufficient Shields skill slows your attacks, hampers your ability to cast spells, and lowers your evasion.
+Wearing a shield (especially larger shields) slows your attacks, hampers your ability to cast spells, and lowers your evasion.
+Small species are more strongly affected by these penalties, and large species are less affected, but all species can reduce and eventually eliminate these penalties by mastering the Shields skill.
 You also obviously cannot wield a two-handed weapon while wearing a shield.
 Shields are most effective against the first attack on you each turn and become less useful for every one after that.
 There are three types: bucklers, kite shields, and tower shields, going from smallest to largest.

 Some magical armours have special powers.
 These powers are sometimes automatic, affecting you whenever you wear the armour, and sometimes must be activated with